cbhushan/bashmenot-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`thing*`_

-Checks the specified files or directories do not exist; dies otherwise.
+Checks the specified files or directories do not exist; otherwise, fails.

 ```
 function foo () {